solita/solita.github.com/_posts/2012-12-11-codetasting-code-behind-the-event.md

 ### Dynamic Bindings Won't Scale

-Coming from an OO background, I used test doubles to test some components in isolation.
+Coming from an object-oriented background, I used test doubles to test some components in isolation.
 I'm not familiar with all the [seams](http://www.informit.com/articles/article.aspx?p=359417&seqNum=2) enabled by the Clojure language, so I went ahead with [dynamic vars](http://clojure.org/vars) and the `binding` function.
 That approach proved to be unsustainable.

 I had up to 4 rebindings in some tests, so that I could write tests for higher level components without having to care about lower level details.
 For example in this tests I simplified the low-level "strike" rules, so that I can easier write tests for the "round" layer above it: